-Your Council Contract Administrator will tell you or your supervisor which facilities you may use during your time on site.
-If you use the staff rest areas, you must wear clean overalls / clothes and have your Contractor's Pass clearly displayed.
+Your Council Contract Administrator or member of the Assets Team will tell you or your supervisor which facilities you may use during your time on site.
+Such arrangements must be in writing if it is agreed that you can use the staff rest areas, you must wear clean overalls / clothes and have your Contractor's Pass clearly displayed.
 Please be polite and considerate to others using the facilities.